mitdbg/genbase/README.md

 Paper:
 ------

-he work is currently in submission.
+The work is currently in submission.
 A tech report of the work can be found at http://dspace.mit.edu/handle/1721.1/82517.

 Contact:
 --------